relianceinfo-de/fcmb-oracle-sql-training/Labs - Internal Control Team/Oracle server and database setup.md

     In the following steps, you will use the dbca to create an Oracle 19c non-CDB database named orawindb.
  1 .
-Start up winsrv
+Start up your device
  2 .
-Login to winsrv as oracle
+Login  as oracle
  3. Open a command prompt window as administrator and issue the following command to verify that no listener is running in the system. or run **lsnrctl status**